-Article 02 – This journal aims to:
+Article 02 – The journal aims to:

 Article 05 – Brazilian Journalism Research is composed of the following sections:

-I – Introduction/Presentation of the journal;
+I – Introducing/Presenting the journal.

 Article 08 – The editorial team at Brazilian Journalism Research is composed of the following positions

 I – Directors

 III – Associate editors

 III – Assistant editors